Bpifrance

 Grant in 2018

-Surfact'Green is a company that specializes in the development and production of patented ecological surfactants derived from agro-resources such as algae and sugar beet co-products.
-Established as a business unit in 2011 at the Rennes National School of Chemistry, it builds on over a decade of research conducted by the Organic and Supramolecular Chemistry team.
-The company focuses on creating green chemistry solutions that replace products derived from petrochemistry with eco-compatible, biodegradable alternatives.
-Surfact'Green's surfactants are formulated to be solvent-free, sulfate-free, and readily biodegradable, allowing businesses to reduce their environmental and human health impacts.
-The company collaborates with various public and private laboratories, as well as industrial partners, to advance its innovations in sustainable surfactant production.
+Surfact'Green is a company that develops, produces, and markets patented ecological surfactants derived from agro-resources, including algae and sugar beet co-products.
+Established in 2011 as a business unit at the Rennes National School of Chemistry, Surfact'Green builds on over a decade of research conducted by the Organic and Supramolecular Chemistry team.
+The company focuses on green chemistry, creating eco-compatible and biodegradable surfactants that serve as sustainable alternatives to petrochemical derivatives.
+These surfactants are solvent-free, sulfate-free, and readily biodegradable, enabling businesses to reduce their environmental and human health impacts while maintaining product efficacy.
+Collaborations with public and private laboratories, as well as industrial organizations, further enhance Surfact'Green's innovative approach to sustainable surfactant solutions.

 Eversend